riscv/riscv-crypto/tests/kat-gen/README.md

   (whether by walking the data structure, or just using a text diff) will tell you whether they match.

-  - By default, the generate will run `1000` iterations per instruction.
-    For instructions with small immediates, all immediate values are tested `1000` times to get complete coverage of the immediate values.
+  - For instructions with small immediates, all immediate values are tested `num_tests` times to get complete coverage of the immediate values.

 ## Building and Running